nopends/nopends/.changeset/fruity-drinks-study.md

 })
 ```

-You can set `algorithm` to `v1` to keep the behaviour of Fumadocs OpenAPI v8:
+You can set `algorithm` to `v1` to keep the behaviour of Nopends OpenAPI v8:

 ```ts
 generateFiles({